Trenchcoat (film): Release

-The film was produced by Walt Disney Productions but was uncredited, due to its adult themes.
+The film was produced by Walt Disney Productions, but was not released under the Disney name, due to its more adult themes.
 Trenchcoat, Never Cry Wolf, and the international distribution of Dragonslayer are widely regarded as the films that led to the launch of Touchstone Pictures on February 15, 1984.
 The film was released on March 11, 1983 at movie theatres.
-It was released by Walt Disney Telecommunications and Non-Theatrical Company under the Walt Disney Home Video label on VHS and Betamax in 1983 and was released by CreateSpace Receiving under the Buena Vista Home Entertainment label on DVD on January 31, 2012.
+It was released by Walt Disney Home Video label on VHS on May 21, 1983 and Buena Vista Home Entertainment label on DVD on January 31, 2012.

-Unlike some other 1980s films such as The Journey of Natty Gann, Condorman, and Something Wicked This Way Comes, Trenchcoat doesn't have a soundtrack that has been released yet by Intrada Records.

 Reception

 The film was a box office failure, earning only a total of $4,304,286 domestically.

 The film has been received negatively.
 Siskel and Ebert named it one of the "Stinkers of 1983".